 Learn more about premium current accounts

-Students usually need extra support with their finances and Santander’s student’s account provides it through a fee-free overdraft feature, a decent interest rate on the account balance and a free railcard.
+Students usually need extra support with their finances and Santander’s student’s account provides it through a fee-free overdraft feature and a free railcard.

 Learn more about student accounts

 Santander’s 1|2|3 Mini Current Account can teach your children how to manage their finances from an early age, while also giving a little boost to their pocket money with a nice interest rate.

 Learn more about children’s accounts

 There are three business accounts to choose from with Santander.
 The 123 Business Account offers benefits such as cashback and interest paid on balances, while the Business Account is a straightforward bank account that offers free everyday banking for start-ups for the first few months.
 The third option is a Treasurer’s current account which offers free day-to-day banking for clubs, societies and charities.

 - Perks.
 Santander offers different perks and rewards to its account holders depending on the type of current account – some even pay a decent interest rate on in-credit balances.

 - Multiple ways to bank.
 Depending on your preferences and banking style, you can do everything online or talk to someone in person at one of Santander’s 450 UK branches.

 - Mobile banking app.
 Santander’s mobile app doesn’t have tons of features but it looks clean and tidy, and allows you to see all your Santander accounts in the same place and to log in with your fingerprint.
 In a nutshell, it does the job just fine.